dolphinnext/rnaseq/docs/usage.md

 ## Trimmer
-Optianally, you trim your reads by defining trimming lenghts as shown at below:
+Optianally, you can trim your reads by defining trimming lenghts as shown at below:

 ```bash
 For Single End Reads  :